How to Buy a SIM Card in Russia as a Foreign Visitor in 2025

 3. Register on the State Services Portal (Госуслуги)

-The Russian State Services Portal (Gosuslugi) is necessary for activating your SIM card.
+The Russian State Services Portal (Gosuslugi) is required to activate your SIM card.

 - Visit an MFC or a bank (such as Sberbank or VTB) to verify your identity.

-- Bring your passport, notarized translation, and SNILS.
+- Bring your passport, notarised translation, and SNILS.

 - You’ll need a Russian phone number for registration, so ask the staff for temporary solutions.